ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-incident-triage.md

 #### Snooze Non-Urgent Incidents

 When a new incident arrives, first ask yourself if it's immediately actionable.
 A low diskspace issue, for example, often waits for weeks before it becomes urgent.
 If you are not planning to do anything about a low priority issue right now, it can be helpful to get it out of the way.
-With BigPanda, you can easily snooze any incident for: _1 hour, 6 hours, 1 day, or 1 week_.
+With BigPanda, you can easily snooze incidents for various periods of time.

 ![Snoozing Incidents](/media/SnoozeButton.png)
 {: .not-responsive}